• Skip to primary navigation

 design elements of french style

-I’m excited to share with you an amazing resource for French style inspiration.
+Speaking of French style homes, I’m excited to share with you an amazing resource for French style inspiration.
 A masterpiece of a book created by my dear friend Courtney, blogger at French Country Cottage.

 French Country Cottage book review

-I soaked in every beautiful page of this book, and I particularly loved the sections where she spoke of specific French Country Cottage design elements.
-I know seeing perfectly curated images of homes or specific styles can leave you feeling overwhelmed on how to even begin implementing that style in your own home and spaces.
-Breaking down these elements into manageable pieces can help guide you to lasting purchases and collections that will aid you in creating your own curated French style.
+I know seeing perfectly curated images of homes or specific styles can leave you feeling overwhelmed about how to implement that style in your own home.
+Breaking down design elements into manageable pieces can help guide you to lasting purchases and design choices to aid you in creating your own curated French country style.

 French Country Cottage book review